WilliamLam.com

 Step 2 - Enable passthrough of the iGPU under the ESXi Configure->Hardware->PCI Devices settings and then add a new PCI Device to the VM and select the iGPU.
 You can use either DirectPath IO or Dynamic DirectPath IO, it does not make a difference.

-Step 3 - Optionally, if you wish to disable the default virtual graphics driver (svga), edit the VM and under VM Options->Advanced->Configuration Parameters change the following setting from true to false:
+Step 3 - Disable the default virtual graphics driver (svga) as you could observe strange behaviors, edit the VM and under VM Options->Advanced->Configuration Parameters change the following setting from true to false:

 svga.present